fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 Now we need to tell QGIS what data it should use to create our color coding.
 We're going to use the total poplation of the county (originally from the CSV file but now also available via the county layer via our join).

-From the Column dropdwon menu (the second field), select the column labeled _CO-EST2013-Alldata\_CENSUS2010POP_.
+From the Column dropdown menu (the second field), select the column labeled _CO-EST2013-Alldata\_CENSUS2010POP_.

-Click "Classify" (just under the big white space).
+Click "Classify".
 This will assign a color to a value range based on the data from our _CENSUS2010POP_ field).

 Click "OK" and you'll see finally a new map and the color coding at work.

 {% include figure.html src="/images/qgis/bad-color-coding.png" caption="After all that, everything is lite blue!
 Really unhelpful." %}

-## Making the styling useful
+## Making the Styling Useful

 You probably expecting something more interesting and/or useful.
 This is not an uncommon feeling when dealing with data and tools like QGIS.
 But we can easily make improvements, and this section of the tutorial walks through the common process of understanding why data is not displaying the way you want.

 We know that we selected the correct population field (double check if you're not sure!), and we know the population totals were reasonable.

 However, notice the legend displays under the layer name in the layer pane.
 We can see that the first lite blue color indicates a range (of population, since that's the field we selected) from 82 - 7450856.80.
-We know from our earlier preliminary inspection that most population totals were closer 30,000 than 7,000,000.
+We know from our earlier preliminary inspection that most population totals were closer to 30,000 than 7,000,000.
 It's a good bet that most counties in the US don't have anywhere near 7 million people.
 Just to make sure, we can bring up the attribute table again and double click on header the population field to sort it in decreasing order and verify that there is no county population that high. *What's going on?*

 Let's consider at the possible sources of data, starting with our CSV file of population data.
 Bring up the attribute table for the CSV file we imported.
 Look at the _CENSUS2010POP_ field.
 Click on the field name twice to sort it in descending order.
 Notice the first value is 37253956.
 37 million people is a lot for one county and seems a bit suspicious.